Sagedurk/Recreation-Golden-Sun-Unity/README.md

 ### Challenges
 * Replicating the UI animation in the in-game menu
 * Understanding how to write a custom editor
-* Not relying on any external sources other than for documentation
+* Not relying on any external sources other than documentation

 ### Future plans
 * Creating all interactable systems